awsdocs/aws-iot-docs/developerguide/iotanalytics-rule-action.md

 When you create an AWS IoT rule with this action, you must specify the following information:

+`batchMode`
+\(Optional\) Whether to process the action as a batch\.
+The default value is `false`\.
+When `batchMode` is `true` and the rule SQL statement evaluates to an Array, each Array element is delivered as a separate message when passed by [https://docs.aws.amazon.com/iotanalytics/latest/APIReference/API_BatchPutMessage.html](https://docs.aws.amazon.com/iotanalytics/latest/APIReference/API_BatchPutMessage.html) to the AWS IoT Analytics channel\.
+The resulting array can't have more than 100 messages\.
+Supports substitution templates: No

 `channelName`
 The name of the AWS IoT Analytics channel to which to write the data\.
 Supports substitution templates: API and AWS CLI only